 High in B12 which is important for producing red blood cells and having a maintaining healthy nervous system function.

-A great source of non-animal protein.
-It’s high in protein with only 2 tablespoons containing 9 grams of protein and I guarantee you that you will want to eat more than 2 tablespoons!
+Nutritional yeast is also a great source of non-animal protein with 2 tablespoons containing 9 grams of protein and I guarantee you that you will want to eat more than 2 tablespoons!
 Especially on these loaded nachos and cheese.

 This is the benefit most will be cheering about because…